Colombia–Venezuela relations

-Colombia–Venezuela relations refers to the diplomatic relations between the South American neighboring countries of Colombia and Venezuela.
+The South American neighboring countries of Colombia and Venezuela maintain diplomatic relations.
 The relationship has developed since the early 16th century, when Spanish colonizers created the Province of Santa Marta (now Colombia) and the Province of New Andalucia (now Venezuela).
 The countries share a history of achieving their independence under Simón Bolívar and becoming one nation—the Gran Colombia—which dissolved in the 19th century.
 Since then, the overall relationship between the two countries has oscillated between cooperation and bilateral struggle.

 History

 These neighboring countries share a similar history as parts of the Spanish Empire.
 The border dispute long predates the foundations of the modern nations, and goes back to the difficulties experienced in shaping a boundary between the colonies of Santa Marta (now Santa Marta, Colombia) and New Andalusia (now part of Venezuela).
 During the colonial era the Guajira Peninsula—then inhabited by the Wayuu indigenous group—resisted the invasion of the Spaniards coming from Santa Marta and New Andalusia, a situation which prevented the colonies from delimiting their territories in the area.
 The Wayuu tribes were finally subdued by the end of the colonial period with the independence of both colonies in the early 19th century.
 The new independent began formal negotiations to divide the Guajira peninsula in a longitudinal manner.
 Negotiations failed and the parties asked Spain to intervene.
 In 1891 the Spanish crown issued a judgment but failed once again to delimit the border because of confusing geographical locations.

 Since the 20th century the relationship has evolved with ups and downs mostly regarding the Colombia–Venezuela maritime territory dispute over the Gulf of Venezuela.
 The lowest point in the relationship occurred on August 19, 1987, after the Colombian corvette ARC Caldas (FM-52) trespassed into disputed waters and then President of Venezuela, Jaime Lusinchi, ordered the Venezuelan Air Force to the area.
 The standoff was resolved through diplomatic channels but the dispute remained.

 The ongoing armed conflict since 1964 between the Colombian government and guerrilla groups has also provoked impasses between the two countries.
 Military illegal incursions by the two countries' military forces into each other's territory have been frequent since the conflict in Colombia escalated in the 1980s, which subsequently triggered forced displacements in Colombia and into Venezuela.
 Illegally armed groups also trespassed into Venezuela.
 Contraband flows from one territory to another depending on supply and demand along the shared porous border of 1375 mi.
 Illegal products range from gasoline, drugs and weapons to stolen cars.
 Since 2002, the relationship between Venezuela and Colombia has fluctuated due to ideological differences between both governments.

 Relations were cut in 2019, after humanitarian aid was supposed to arrive through the Venezuelan-Colombian border.
 Venezuelan president Nicolás Maduro stated, that it was an open front for a coup.
-Relations have improved since Gustavo Petro got elected as president of Colombia.
+Relations have improved since the election of Gustavo Petro as president of Colombia.